 With two National Parks, Devon is an ideal destination for outdoor activity lovers.
 However, both are located north of South Devon.
 So how does the English Riviera compare to the likes of Dartmoor and Exmoor?
 I can tell you that you’ll not be disappointed.

-Walk at Berry Head
+Berry Head Nature Reserve

 This is our go-to place for Sunday walks.
 Berry Head is a headland with two Napoleonic forts and staggering views of the English Channel.

 The water at the bottom of the cliffs is a stunning turquoise, even on a blustery day.
 Wander around the ruined buildings that used to house soldiers and see what wildlife you can spot in this area that is now a nature reserve.

 You might even see a flock of sheep grazing around the ramparts.
 Once you’ve built up an appetite stop by the award-winning Guardhouse Cafe for a snack, brunch or lunch.

 Here’s my guide to visiting Berry Head Nature Reserve.

 This is an ideal day out for families who love outdoor activities, swimming and picnicking.
 River Dart Country Park has plenty of adventure playgrounds, cycle trails, a manmade lake complete with obstacles and pirate ship, as well as bookable activities like canoeing, high ropes and rock climbing.

 On a sunny day we love hanging out by the lake with a picnic and letting the kids paddle.
 You can also try canoeing.
 If you visit in the winter months there’s no entry fee.
 Just pay for parking.